GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Test recording with the USB microphone in Python

-Let’s try to record audio with the identified USB microphone device, using `pyaudio`.
+In this section, you record audio with the identified USB microphone device, using `pyaudio`.

 1. Execute the following command.
 The command should record a 3 second WAV audio file (mono, 16bits, 44.1KHz).
 This example uses the device `0` as identified with the previous command:

         python3 mic_test.py --dev 0

-The command should output something similar to:
+    The command should output something similar to the following:

         *** Recording 3 seconds with USB device 0 ***
         *** Finished recording.
 Wrote output: test1.wav ***

-Note - you may get ALSA errors but you can ignore them, if the recording was successful.
+    You may get ALSA errors but you can ignore them, if the recording was successful.

-2. Listen to the test recording to make sure it worked and that the dialog sound quality is ok.
+1. Listen to the test recording to make sure it worked and that the dialog sound quality is ok.
 Execute:

         aplay test1.wav